New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 To insert an edge $(u,v,w)$ into the graph, we may need to update the \ourtree{} $T$ accordingly such that it is still a valid \tmstfull{}.
 Based on the properties of MST, if $u$ and $v$ were not connected before the insertion, the new edge $(u,v,w)$ should just appear in the MST.
 Otherwise, if $u$ and $v$ were previously connected, the MST may be changed due to the new edge insertion.
 In particular, adding edge $(u,v,w)$ may introduce a cycle on the graph, and the largest edge on the cycle should be removed.
 The \ourtree{} needs to be updated to reflect such a change in the true MST.

 The \perchandlink{}$(u,v,w)$ algorithm starts by calling a helper function, \perchfunc{}, on both $u$ and $v$.
-The goal of \perchfunc$(x)$ is to restructure the tree and put node $x$ to the top.
+The goal of \perchfunc$(x)$ is to restructure the tree and put node $x$ at the top.
 It simply applies \promotefunc{} on $x$, until $x$ becomes the root of the tree.
 Based on \cref{lemma:transform}, the resulting tree is still a valid \tmst{}, but the tree height may be affected.

-After calling \perchfunc{} on both $u$ and $v$, if $u$ and $v$ were originally disconnected, \perchfunc{} will make both of them the root of their own tree in the spanning forest.
-Therefore, we directly attach $u$ to be $v$'s child with the new edge weight $w$.
+After calling \perchfunc{} on both $u$ and $v$, if $u$ and $v$ were originally disconnected, $u$ and $v$ will be made the root of their own tree in the spanning forest.
+Hence, we directly attach $u$ as $v$'s child with the new edge weight $w$.

 If $u$ and $v$ were already connected before the edge insertion, the first \perchfunc{} on $u$ will reroot the tree at $u$, and the second \perchfunc{} on $v$ will further put $v$ on the top, pushing $u$ down as the child of $v$.
 In this case, we simply check the current edge weight between $u$ and $v$ (stored in $\weight{u}$), and update it to $w$ if $w$ provides a lower value.